 Students are not permitted to use mobile phones in the classrooms.

-RGIT requests that students dress in an appropriate and respectful manner for a business college, which excludes very short skirts, singlets and thongs.
+RGIT Australia requests that students dress in an appropriate, professional and respectful manner, which excludes attire such as very short skirts, singlets and thongs.
 Trainers have the right to refuse students permission to attend class if their clothing is deemed to be inappropriate.

 Smoking is strictly forbidden inside the building (including stairwells and toilets) and outside the front entrance.